-Mass broadcasting in ultra low latency never be that much easy!
+Mass broadcasting in ultra-low latency with WebRTC never be that much easy!
 Welcome back to our third article about scaling Ant Media Server to 70K viewers in less than a half-hour using the CloudFormation.
 If you missed the previous parts, we covered scaled up to 10K and 30K.

 In this article, we’ll look at creating our 70K system for some use cases such as webinars conference room applications.
 Let’s get started.

 Cost and Performance